 My short story Suspicious Move was published in 2008 by the ezine Getting Hitched.
-Go to their website to read the story in its entirity.

 Getting Hitched Fiction – Suspicious Move

 “We’re out of milk for the tea.
 I’ll just pop down to the shops and get some.
 Back in a tick.”
 That’s my husband absconding from the scene of an unpleasant task.
 Something he’d be famous for, if anyone besides me ever witnessed his prowess.